 Freightliner Trucks and Westport Innovations have scheduled cross-country trips in compressed natural gas (CNG)-powered trucks to prove the availability of the fuel out on the road.
 The trips are meant to show that the infrastructure to support CNG is rapidly developing and long-haul operations are feasible.

-Freightliner drivers will run a Cascadia 113 CNG daycab tractor, featuring the new Cummins Westport ISX12-G engine, coast-to-coast, from Long Beach, Calif., to Washington, D.C., from May 17th to the 24th.
-It will pull a 53-foot trailer carrying at 30,000-pound load, the company said.
+Freightliner drivers are running a Cascadia 113 CNG daycab tractor, featuring the new Cummins Westport ISX12-G engine, coast-to-coast, and started in Long Beach, Calif. at the ACT Expo (view photos here) on May 17 and will end in Washington, D.C. on May 24.
+It will pull a 53-foot trailer carrying at 30,000-lb. load, the company said.

 Organizations like CNGnow.com post maps showing station locations, and the Westport team will use them to refuel with CNG.
 Freightliner drivers likewise will use established CNG stations, a representative said.